Dilden/Ansible-Proxmox-Automation/readme.md

 `---
 vault_api_password: 'PROXMOX_HOST_PASSWORD'
 `
-From there, containers are configured within group_vars/virtualizer/vars.yml
+Just as the virtualizer API key needs to be set in `group_vars/virtualizer/creds.yml`, the containers will need to have passwords configured within `group_vars/containers/creds.yml` matching the appropriate variables set in `group_vars/containers/vars.yml`.

-After setting up everything, run the prep-host.yml playbook to ensure proxmoxer and other various dependencies are installed on the host.
+After setting up everything, run `ansible-playbook books\prep-host.yml` to ensure proxmoxer and other various dependencies are installed on the host.

 ## Usage
 * Note: All commands will need to be run with `--ask-vault-pass` appended to them to work with this config.